Inhaltsverzeichnis

 Understanding this is the greatest difficulty and requirement in order to find one's way into the train of thought of the Laws of Form: If, for example, the inside is marked as colored or as true, this does not mean that the outside - as Boolean logic claims - must be the opposite of this, i.e. black and white or false.
 It only means that the outside is not marked and it remains open whether and how it can be marked.
 It can certainly be black and white or false, but after closer observation it can possibly also be colored or true, or it can be in a completely different state in which no color or fixed truth value such as true and false can be spoken of.

-The consequences of this unusual type of logic are discussed in more detail with probability theory and there with the distinction between probability and evidence (see Kreinovich et al.).
+The consequences of this unusual type of logic are discussed in more detail with probability theory and there with the distinction between probability and evidence (see Nguyen et al. 1998).
 The same applies there: If, for example, I know with a probability of 70% that it will rain tomorrow, this does not mean that there is a probability of 30% that it will not rain.
 It only means that there are good reasons that say with a probability of 70% that it will rain, while it remains open what else can occur and influence the weather.
 It is possible that completely different, unexpected events will occur that were not taken into account in the weather forecast.
 Evidence is used to assess whether this is the case.
 A distinction must be made: The probability statement of 70%, and the evidence that the calculation on which it is based is correct. - This misunderstanding shows elementarily how much the theory of probability runs counter to common perception and is counter-intuitive, because we have become so accustomed to the two-valued logic of existent and non-existent.

 – imaginary The level of understanding (Verstand) and imagination.
 The distinction between marked and unmarked cannot be strictly maintained.
 Within the bivalent, marked state, conflicts arise whose solution must lie outside the marked state in a space that is an imaginary state compared to the marked state.
 This appears magical to some and a blind coincidence to others.
 The solution can no longer be seen with the senses, but requires imagination and understanding.
 It is necessary to inquire into the reason that led to the conflict (according to Hegel in his Science of Logic on Contradiction, TWA 6.64-70).